-Level of science and mathematics leadership Example of issues/challenges Emerging themes School and community District and local authority Learners who choose Science cannot do science.
-Many learners feel that having to take Science might take them somewhere once they reach university Learner related challenges Unfortunately, we do not have enough educators for Science.
-For Science, there are four educators, but only two [permanent], including myself.
-The other two are temporary Resources We expect them to come to school during the visits which they have planned to find out from us what the challenges are The Role of the District Education Office No professional development workshop.
-I've never received an invitation or a notice of such a workshop Professional development National leadership what the minister is having in mind is not well communicated with the educators The CAPS implementation
+Level of science and mathematics Example of issues/challenges Emerging themes leadership Learners who choose Science cannot do science.
+Many learners feel that having to take Science ... might take them Learner related challenges School and somewhere once they reach university community Unfortunately, we do not have enough educators for Science.
+For Science, there are four educators, but only two Resources [permanent], including myself.
+The other two are temporary We expect them to come to school during the visits which The Role of the District they have planned to find out from us what the challenges Education Office District and local are authority No professional development workshop.
+I've never received Professional development an invitation or a notice of such a workshop National ... what the minister is having in mind ... is not well The CAPS implementation leadership